bloominstituteoftechnology/Sprint-Challenge--Algorithms/Analysis_Answers.md

    * Heap delete: `O(log n)`
    * Heap get max: `O(1)`

-   O(n^2)
+   O(n log n)
    * breakdown in `heap.py`

 2. Could one make your algorithm run in better time?
 If so, how?
 If not, why not?

-   Yes, it would cut the time down to O(n log n) if the Heap brought the smallest number to the 0th position instead of the largest.
-This would eliminate the need to insert the largest numberes at index 0 of the sorted list (which is O(n)), and instead the smallest numbers could just be appended (O(1)) to the end of the sorted list.
+   I don't think so.
+I cut down on some time complexity by reversing the order of the list at the end (O(n)) instead of inserting each item at index 0 (O(n) each time).

 3. What is the space complexity of your `heapsort` function?
 Recall that your implementation should return a new array with the sorted data.
 (Also remember